-On the third Thursday of November crowds flock to the ‘Salute’ church to light candles, give thanks and most importantly meet up with friends.
+On the 21st November, every year, crowds flock to the ‘Salute’ church to light candles, give thanks and most importantly meet up with friends.
 The square outside the church is packed with makeshift stalls selling candles and trinkets.
 Inside the church there’s a sea of young volunteers taking bucket loads of candles from eager visitors and lighting them.
 In November last year, I was present at the ‘Festa della Salute‘ in Venice, along with most Venetians.
 It was only days after the high water flooding that had caused great damage to Venice and the islands of the lagoon.
 The church was filled with people; families, couples, children, pensioners, all bearing candles.
 The interior of the church was beautifully decorated with pink roses.
 The atmosphere was joyful and grateful – even though just days before, Venice had been inundated by water.
 I was overcome with respect and admiration for the Venetians; tough and resilient, clever and hard-working, kind and funny.
 If any group of people know how to deal with adversity then it is the Venetians.
 I have the greatest respect for Venice and her people, they really have got backbone.

 Writers and artists are often inspired by difficult times and unsettling events.
 Fear of the unknown causes us to recalibrate what really matters to us and what can be disregarded as frivolous nonsense.
 Even in the last century there have been several examples of epidemics causing havoc and disruption to the normal order of things.
 Thomas Mann’s novella ‘Death in Venice’ published in 1912, is set on the Lido of Venice and features a great writer suffering writer’s block and the effects of advancing years.
 Meanwhile the city of Venice succumbs to an outbreak of cholera that brings both writer and city to its knees.
 Perhaps it is the unexpected and unforeseen nature of these contagious and deadly diseases that we find so frightening.
 Unpredictable and difficult to control, they are a threat to us all, regardless of age, gender or social position.